Lalita-ponnapalli/bikesharing/README.md

 Timings of weekdays were 9am to 7pm and 5pm to 7pm.
 Timings of weekends area around 10am to 6pm.
 Male bikers are more than the female bikers.
+We would recommend further analysis for a few points.
+Firstly, while we've seen that the vast majority of trips are 30 min or less, we should perform further analysis to compare weekend trip durations to weekday trip durations.
+We should also look further into the patterns of useage for the bicycles that see the heaviest use, perhaps preparing maps showing all of the starting/ending routes/locations for the heaviest use bikes.
+We should also prepare a visualization to determine if there are specific locations that are completely unused.

 # Additional visualizations
 Link to biker by birh date
 https://public.tableau.com/app/profile/lalita.ponnapalli/viz/Book9_16541209209330/Sheet15